-These really easy Roast parsnips with maple syrup & thyme make a delicious side on the Christmas table or for a fall meal.
-It’s Crispy and golden on the outside and tender on the inside – just how perfect Roasted parsnips should be!
+These really easy Roasted parsnips with maple syrup & thyme make a delicious side on the Christmas table or for a fall meal.
+It’s Crispy and golden on the outside and tender on the inside – just how perfectly Roasted parsnips should be!

 Side dishes are really important on any holiday table.
 Take a look at many more in our Christmas collection.

 Roasted parsnips make a tasty and healthy side dish for any meal.
 Try oven roasting for a traditional option or air frying for a quick and easy version.